 What Is a C Wire and What Does It Do on a Thermostat?

-You can ascertain if you have a C wire by doing the following:
+You can determine if you have a C wire by doing the following:

-- Turn off power to the thermostat at the breaker.
+- Cut power to the thermostat at the breaker.

-- Remove the thermostat and look at the wiring.
+- Take off the thermostat and find the wiring.

-- If you have two thick wires, you may be able to use a smart thermostat with an adaptor designed for high-voltage systems.
-Or you may be able to use a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring isn’t right and you don’t want to replace it.
+- If you have two thick wires, you may be able to run a smart thermostat with an adaptor designed for high-voltage systems.
+Or you may be able to operate a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring is incompatible and you don’t want to put in new wiring.

 Do Nest or ecobee Need a C Wire?